EKO135/2048/README.md

 # 2048
-program that beats 2048 (no AI)
+Program that beats 2048 (no AI)

-this is limited time only
+This is limited time only
-it has about a 70% win rate
+It has about a 70% win rate.

-basically a program a made to emulate keybinds and spam 2048
+Basically a program a made to emulate keybinds and spam 2048

 Enjoy!